alvations/pywsd/README.md

 pywsd
 =====

- **NEW!!!**: added WSD by maximizing sense similarity with various similarity measures.
+ **NEW!!!**: WSD by maximizing sense similarity with various similarity measures.

 Python Implementations of Word Sense Disambiguation (WSD) technologies: